 While virtual tours existed as an option pre-COVID-19, the focus on social distancing and the desire to remain at home have made this option the go-to way to check out new apartments.
 Virtual tours allow prospects to view rentals without any physical contact with property staff.
 Apps like Facetime or Google Hangouts enable leasing agents to build rapport and walk prospective tenants around a property.
 For residents who still want to view a space physically, the script can be easily flipped.
 Enter self-guided tours, where prospects walk the area while on a video call with the leasing agents.
-Either way, technology is offering new ways to connect prospects with leasing staff.
+Regardless, technology is offering new ways to connect prospects with leasing staff.

 To maintain social-distancing standards between residents and management staff, many properties responded only to emergency service requests.
 Common requests like stopping a running toilet and replacing a refrigerator water filter were often deferred to residents to resolve on their own.
 YouTube videos, step-by-step website instructions, or explainer emails have all been useful ways to share information on easy fixes.
 The result has been to empower residents to handle minor maintenance needs.
-As restrictions lift, do-it-yourself maintenance may no longer replace service requests, but it remains a useful resource for quickly responding to resident issues.
+As restrictions lift, DIY maintenance may no longer replace service requests, but it remains a useful resource for quickly responding to issues.

 Cleaning Away Fears

-Building a Better Solution
+Building Better Response Practices